Michal Lipson: Education

-After spending two years as a BS student at the Instituto de Física of the University of São Paulo, Lipson obtained a BS in physics from The Technion – Israel Institute of Technology in 1992.
-She went on to obtain a PhD in physics from the same university in 1998, with the thesis topic "Coupled Exciton-Photon Modes in Semiconductor Optical Microcavities."
-Lipson spent 2 years as a postdoctoral associate with Lionel Kimerling at MIT, and then accepted a position at Cornell University in 2001.
+After spending two years as an undergraduate student at the Instituto de Física at the University of São Paulo, Lipson continued at the Technion – Israel Institute of Technology, where she earned a BSc in physics in 1992, followed by an MSc in 1994 and a PhD in 1998, both also in physics.
+Her doctoral research focused on "Coupled Exciton-Photon Modes in Semiconductor Optical Microcavities".
+Lipson then spent 2 years as a postdoctoral associate with Lionel Kimerling at MIT, and then accepted a position at Cornell University in 2001.

 Career and research

 Lipson is best known for her work on silicon photonics.
 She developed (along with other researchers around the world at IBM, Intel, Ghent University) silicon photonic components such as waveguide couplers, ring resonators, modulators, detectors, WDM wavelength sources and sensors on silicon platform.
 She published the first paper on a class of versatile waveguides known as Slot-waveguides in 2004, which has since been cited over one thousand times.
-In all her work has been cited 32373 times (as of January 18, 2018).
+In all her work has been cited 32,373 times (as of January 18, 2018).
 She was also the first to demonstrate optical parametric gain in silicon, which was considered an important step towards building optical amplifiers in silicon.